JasonLocklin/Dissertation/SA/Introduction.md

 ===========================================================

-The previous chapter failed to demonstrate the effectiveness of prism adaptation on improving both spatial working memory and temporal estimation.
+The previous chapter failed to demonstrate the effectiveness of prism adaptation for improving both spatial working memory and temporal estimation.
 This can be explained by the dorsal-ventral disassociation, as these tasks were chosen because of their perceptual nature.
 If prisms influence dorsal stream functioning,